sparksp/bandarlog.co.uk/content/mascot/monkeyphill/index.md

   href: "https://twitter.com/MonkeyPhill"
   title: "Twitter"
 ---
+A Scout mascot from Leicester, UK.

-Hi everyone, I'm a Monkey called Phill.
-It gets very confusing when people call me Monkey because we have a leader at Sapcote called Monkey too!
+It gets very confusing when people call me "Monkey" because we have a leader called "Monkey" too!